-Your team here at J. Gonzalez Injury Attorneys wants to do their part in helping you get through these tough times.
+Your team here at J. Gonzalez Injury Attorneys wants to do our part to help you and your loved ones get through these tough times.
 This page has been created to keep the public and our clients informed.
-We also want to provide all residents of the Rio Grande Valley with the resources they need to manage during this difficult situation.
+We also want to provide all residents of the Rio Grande Valley with the resources they need to manage during this scary and challenging situation.

 At J. Gonzalez Injury Attorneys, we are paying close attention to the ever-changing situation to make sure that we are up-to-date with any developments that may affect our clients.
 Remember, we are here for you when you need us, 24/7.